 - Heat 1 tablespoon of rapeseed oil in a large non stick frying pan on a medium heat.

-- Add onion and cumin.
+- Add onion, oregano and cumin.
 Cook, stirring every few minutes until the onion has softened (about 7 minutes)

 - While the onion cooks, mince your garlic (see video) and chop your herbs and set aside.